tobsnti/deepar-flutter-plugin/README.md

 To display the preview in full screen, wrap `DeepArPreview` with `Transform.scale()` and use the correct scale factor as per preview area size.
 More info [here](https://github.com/DeepARSDK/deepar-flutter-plugin/issues/61#issuecomment-1331683622).

-3. Load effect of your choice by passing the asset file to it in `switchPreview`
+3. Load the effect of your choice by passing the asset file to it in `switchPreview`
 ```
 _controller.switchEffect(effect);
 ```